Roborock just added another variant to their line-up, the S4 Max.

 - Better on hard floors: The high airflow of the S4 Max enables it to pick up sand more cleanly on hard surfaces.
 It was better than the S5 Max in the sand on hard floor test.

-- Less expensive alternative: This model offers high-end features at a mid-level price point and one of Roborock’s best bang for the buck options.
+- Less expensive alternative: This model offers high-end features at a mid-level price point and is one of Roborock’s best bang for the buck options.

 - High airflow: With over 22 CFM, the S4 Max has one of the highest airflow scores, which helps it clean hard floors well.